Chinese Literary Association: Founding

 On 4 December 1920, a group of twelve writers—including Shen Yanbing (also known as Mao Dun), Ye Shengtao, Zheng Zhenduo, and Zhou Zuoren—met to establish a literary association in Beijing, dubbed the Literary Research Association (文学研究会 (Wénxué yánjiū huì), translated by the society as the Chinese Literary Association).
 According to Ye, the association was organized after discussions among their friend group that November about starting a literary magazine to "promote common sense about literature" and publish their personal works.

 The association attempted to find a publisher for their prospective journal in Shanghai.
 At the house of scholar and military leader Jiang Baili, they made a deal with representatives of the Commercial Press, then the largest publishing firm in China.
 Shen Yanbing was appointed the editor-in-chief of the press's literary magazine Fiction Monthly, which then began to feature writings from association members.
 With creative freedom over the magazine, the writers abandoned plans to start an independent literary magazine, but continued to organize their association, seeking to create a large independent organization.
-They published a manifesto in several newspapers in mid-December, and appeared alongside their bylaws in New Youth and the January 1921 edition of Fiction Monthly.
+They published a manifesto in several newspapers in mid-December, which appeared alongside their bylaws in New Youth and the January 1921 edition of Fiction Monthly.
+This manifesto declared that the association sought to create a "writer's union" and advance the understanding of literature.

 Many of the founding members of the society had previously been associated with New Culture journals such as New Youth and New Tide.
 They may have been inspired by groups such as the Young China Association (then likely the largest student's organization in China), as testified by similarities within the groups' bylaws, as well as by previous literary organizations such as the Southern Society.
 The following month, on 4 January 1921, 21 attendees held the society's formal inauguration at Central Park (now Zhongshan Park).
 Zheng was elected the society's General Secretary, while Geng Jizhi was elected treasurer.